Google Photos Privacy Class Action Settlement

 What Can I Get?

 The payout is estimated to be around $100 to $400 per individual that files a valid claim.
-However, this is just an estimated.
+However, this is just an estimated amount.
 The exact portion of payout per individual will be the pro-rated portion of the $100,000,000 Class Action Settlement, after court fees, costs, and expenses.
 The actual cash amount that will be received depends on the number of valid claims and the specific amounts of expenses, attorneys' fees, litigation costs and court related expenses.

 How Do I File a Claim?